 Dismissing and offering re-engagement on new terms

-This approach avoids the risks involved in unilaterally imposing the change on the employee.
+This approach avoids the risks involved in unilaterally imposing the change on the employee with regard to employment contracts.
 However, as a result, the employee may be able to claim either:

 - Wrongful dismissal, unless the business gives the appropriate period of notice (or makes a payment in lieu of notice).